-FIG. 4: (Color online) Difference in the probability density distributions between the singlet-triplet pair of states of He-like systems in the limit of $Z_n = \infty$. (a): the (1s)(2s) configuration and (b): the (1s)(2p) configuration. (a') and (b') represent the same distributions of (a) and (b), respectively, from a different viewpoint.
+FIG. 4.
+(Color online) Difference in the probability-density distributions between the singlet-triplet pair of states of He-like systems in the limit of $Z_n \rightarrow \infty$. (a) The (1s)(2s) configuration and (b) the (1s)(2p) configuration. (a') and (b') represent the same distributions of (a) and (b), respectively, from a different viewpoint.
 The X, Y, and Z axes represent, respectively, the s_1, s_2 , and φ- coordinates (see the text).
 The square norm of the displayed surface is 0.005.
-The blue (light grey) and red (dark grey in the black-and-white version) surfaces correspond, respectively, to the regions where the probability density of the singlet wave function is larger than that of the triplet wave function (genuine Fermi hole) and vice versa (conjugate Fermi hole).
+The blue (light gray) and red (dark gray) surfaces correspond, respectively, to the regions where the probability density of the singlet wave function is larger than that of the triplet wave function (genuine Fermi hole), and vice versa (conjugate Fermi hole).

-be no singlet-triplet difference in the probability densities as well as in the energy of these states.
+The mechanism that leads to the appearance of these conjugate Fermi holes has been explained in detail elsewhere [23,24] and is only briefly described here.
+There are two key conditions that are required for the appearance of conjugate Fermi holes.
+First, the two one-electron orbitals, ψ_a and ψ_b in Eqs.
+(2) and (3), must possess some spatially overlapping region since otherwise there would be no singlet-triplet difference in the probability densities as well as in the energy of these states.
 Second, one of the orbitals, ψ_a or ψ_b , has to have at least one node in this overlapping region.
 This second condition is automatically satisfied if ψ_a and ψ_b are orthogonal.
-Assuming that we choose coordinates $\vec{s_1}$ and $\vec{s_2}$ to be close to the nodal point \vec{s}0 of, say, the orbital ψ_b , in such a way that this ψ_b orbital has opposite signs at \vec{s}1 and \vec{s}2 , namely that sgn $[\psi_a(\vec{s}1)\cdot\psi_b(\vec{s}2)] = -1$, then the first and the second terms in the bracket on the right-hand side of the symmetric singlet wave function in Eq.
-(2) have different signs due to the change of the sign of ψ_b thus canceling one another.
-On the other hand, in the case of the antisymmetric triplet wave function the corresponding first and second term have equal signs since the sign change of the ψ_b orbital is cancelled by the minus sign in front of the second term.
+Assuming that we choose coordinates \vec{s}1 and \vec{s}2 to be close to the nodal point \vec{s}0 of, say, the orbital ψ_b , in such a way that this ψ_b orbital has opposite signs at \vec{s}1 and \vec{s}2 , namely, that $sgn[\psi_b(\vec{s}1)\cdot\psi_b(\vec{s}2)] = -1$, then the first and the second terms in the bracket on the right-hand side of the symmetric singlet wave function in Eq.
+(2) have different signs due to the change of the sign of ψ_b , thus canceling one another.
+On the other hand, in the case of the antisymmetric triplet wave function, the corresponding first and second term have equal signs since the sign change of the ψ_b orbital is canceled by the minus sign in front of the second term.